ricardohnn/NuProject/README.md

 # NuProject

-I will update the README with some thoughts about implementation which i could have used but i didn't (for n-reasons) to use and links related.
+I will update the README with some thoughts about implementation which i could have used but i didn't (for n-reasons) use and also some links.

-1-The Http/json consumer
+1 - The Http/json request consumer

 Ok, I won't talk about http and asyncs, but i will discard robospice since volley can basically do the same.
 But on the meantime, some new names came up "okHttp" and "retrofit".
 Retrofit seems to be faster than volley (which i rather prefer and the one i will use, since it is maintained by Google - high five to that):